 - A reasonable assurance engagement relating to the entirety of the Sustainability Report of ABC Company (the Company), a listed entity, for the year ended December 31, 20X1 (the Sustainability Information). - The Sustainability Information is prepared by management of the Company in accordance with fair presentation criteria (Sustainability Reporting Framework Version x.1). - The Sustainability Information includes comparative information that is not referred to in the practitioner's conclusion.
-The comparative information was subject to a reasonable assurance engagement by the same practitioner in the prior period and the practitioner's conclusion was unmodified. - Management of the Company is the engaging party. - Those charged with governance are responsible for oversight of the Company's sustainability reporting process. - The terms of the assurance engagement reflect the description of management's responsibility for the Sustainability Information in ASSA 5000. - The practitioner has concluded that an unmodified (i.e., "clean") opinion is appropriate based on the evidence obtained. - The relevant ethical requirements that apply to the assurance engagement comprise the applicable requirements of APES 110 Code of Ethics for Professional Accountants (including Independence Standards) issued by the Accounting Professional & Ethical Standards Board Limited (APESB) and the provisions in Part 5 of the International Ethics Standards for Sustainability Assurance (Including International Independence Standards) (the Code together with legislative and other requirements) the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code), together with the ethical requirements relating to assurance engagements in the jurisdiction, and the assurance report refers to both.
-The IESBA Code and the ethical requirements relating to the assurance engagement, in the jurisdiction Australia includinge independence requirements that are applicable to sustainability assurance engagements of public interest entities.
+The comparative information was subject to a reasonable assurance engagement by the same practitioner in the prior period and the practitioner's conclusion was unmodified. - Management of the Company is the engaging party. - Those charged with governance are responsible for oversight of the Company's sustainability reporting process. - The terms of the assurance engagement reflect the description of management's responsibility for the Sustainability Information in ASSA 5000. - The practitioner has concluded that an unmodified (i.e., "clean") opinion is appropriate based on the evidence obtained. - The relevant ethical requirements that apply to the assurance engagement comprise the Code together with legislative and other requirements.
+The Code and the ethical requirements relating to the assurance engagement, including independence requirements that are applicable to sustainability assurance engagements of public interest entities.
 They also require the practitioner to publicly disclose that the independence requirements applicable to sustainability assurance engagements of public interest entities were applied. - The firm of which the practitioner is a member applies ASQM 1. - The Sustainability Information and the practitioner's report thereon have been included in the Company's Annual Report.
-The practitioner has obtained the Annual Report prior to the date of the assurance report and has not identified a material misstatement of the other information in the Annual Report. - In addition to the reasonable assurance engagement on the Sustainability Information, the practitioner has other reporting responsibilities required under the law.
+The practitioner has obtained the Annual Report prior to the date of the assurance report and has not identified a material misstatement of the other information in the Annual Report.